 When I travel for a week, I bring a minimum of 2 battery packs completely charged with 8 charges available per battery.
 When I travel for two weeks, I bring four.
 My favorite ones are Anker and I buy them from Amazon in bulk.
 They will change your life.
 I store all of these into my carry-on bag (you are not allowed to check batteries) and organize all the wires together in a small bag.
-I bring three iPhone chargers, a charger to charge my external batteries, my laptop charger, Macbook Pro, battery charger for my camera, extra camera batteries, extra SD cards, SD card converter, Canon 5D, camera lens (usually 50mm), and iPhone 7.
-I know it seems like a lot, but the most important thing in the world to me is to capture moments, so without a camera of some sort, I end up with a camel when what I am looking for is a horse.
+I bring three iPhone chargers, a charger to charge my external batteries, my laptop charger, Macbook Pro, battery charger for my camera, extra camera batteries, extra SD cards, SD card converter, Canon 5D, camera lens (usually 50mm), and iPhone X. I know it seems like a lot, but the most important thing in the world to me is to capture moments, so without a camera of some sort, I end up with a camel when what I am looking for is a horse.

 I never travel on trips without planning out my outfits.
-Everyone wonders why I am able to pack so efficiently and for so long, and it's because I careful curate each outfit.
+Everyone wonders why I am able to pack so efficiently and for so long, and it's because I carefully curate each outfit.
 I bring a few extra pieces just in case I change my mind or the weather isn't cooperating, but for the most part, each day and night are carefully planned in advance.
 When I’m not being photographed, I keep my style super simple.
 I always travel with basics: a leather motorcycle jacket, a white collared shirt, a white tee shirt, a white linen tank, black turtleneck (if it's going to be chilly), leather leggings, vintage denim cut-offs (if it's hot), and my Outdoor Voices tech kits that double as workout clothes and athleisure.
 The secret to traveling is to never unpack!
-I usually carry one to two luggages with me at any even time depending on where I am going, so I often leave both of those entirely unpacked.
+I usually carry one to two luggages with me at any even time depending on where I am going, so I often leave both of those entirely packed.

-If ome variation of white trainers (Ked's for summer, Common Project's for winter, Stan Smith's for in-between months, MiuMiu if I'm feeling adventurous), a simple black pump (Louboutin), a loafer (Gucci), a black boot (Saint Laurent, Chanel, or Acne), blue jeans (either vintage Levi's or Mother), I have a small bag of accessories that I almost always take on any trip (rings, bracelets, earrings, belts, scarves), so I keep those packed that way I can just take it whenever I need it.
+I have a small bag of accessories that I almost always take on any trip (rings, bracelets, earrings, belts, scarves), so I keep those packed that way I can just take it whenever I need it.
 For any costume jewelry or other accessories, I add those in at the last minute when I know what my outfits are going to be.
+I usually always pack one variation of white trainers (Ked's for summer with my dresses, Common Project's for winter, Stan Smith's for in-between months, Miu Miu if I'm feeling adventurous), a simple black pump (Louboutin), a loafer (Gucci), a black boot (Saint Laurent, Chanel, or Acne), and my sling backs (Chanel).

-I try not to eat processed food, especially not on the road, but it's usually difficult.
+I try not to eat processed food, especially when I'm on the road, but it's usually difficult.
 When I travel, I always plan ahead with food options (you can see some of my favorite spots in my City Guides) and I find these places from local friends, design magazines, OpenTable, Yelp, etc. It's really important to me to find places that offer fresh and healthy food.
 My favorite meal when I am traveling through is sushi, so long as the fish is really high quality and fresh.
 I'm not a big drinker in general, so I shy away from alcohol especially during my travels.
 I also walk everywhere when I get to a city, if I can.
 At home, if I am cooking something easy, I like to eat rice bowls with seasonal vegetables (right now: lots of garden kale roasted, with carrots, and other bright varietals) and one of my homemade sauces.
 I rarely shop in large super markets, except for Whole Foods, but I really try to buy all my food local and organic from sustainable farmers when I'm local or staying somewhere for a longer duration of time.

 The food that you put into your body is so important.
 If you approach eating well from a place of love and expansion, then it becomes your lifestyle versus a chore.
 If you see it as a chore, no matter how diligent you are about your calories, food choices, etc. you will not have long-lasting results.
 If you approach eating from a place of self-love and appreciation for your body, then it becomes something natural.
-I see eating well as treating myself every singly day.
+I see eating well as treating myself every single day.